-This Natura Impact Report (NIR) has been prepared in support of the Appropriate Assessment (AA) of Proposed Material Alterations to the Draft Dún Laoghaire-Rathdown County Development Plan 2022-2028 in accordance with the requirements of Article 6(3) of Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (as amended) (hereafter referred to as the "Habitats Directive") and the Planning and Development Act 2000, as amended.
+This consolidated Natura Impact Report (NIR) has been prepared in support of the Appropriate Assessment (AA) of the Dún Laoghaire-Rathdown County Development Plan 2022-2028 in accordance with the requirements of Article 6(3) of Council Directive 92/43/EEC on the Conservation of Natural Habitats and of Wild Fauna and Flora (as amended) (hereafter referred to as the "Habitats Directive") and the Planning and Development Act 2000, as amended.

 This report is part of the ongoing AA process that is being undertaken alongside the preparation of the Plan.
-It will be considered, alongside other documentation prepared as part of this process, when Dún Laoghaire-Rathdown County Council finalises the AA at adoption of the Plan.
-All Plan and AA related documentation will be considered by the planning authority in advance of the adoption of the Plan and a final AA Determination will be undertaken by the planning authority at adoption.
-An AA Conclusion Statement will be prepared following adoption, which will detail the AA process undertaken for the Plan.
+It will be considered, alongside other documentation prepared as part of this process, at adoption of the Plan.